Pingasmaster/thrml-rs/README.md

 It keeps the spirit of the original library (blocked Gibbs sampling, discrete EBMs, Ising models) while leveraging Rust's safety and performance.

+> **Disclaimer:** This crate is an independent reimplementation of the original THRML project and
+> is not affiliated with or maintained by the original authors or company.
+Please do not contact
+> them about issues arising with this Rust port.
+This work was done for fun and experimentation;
+> there is no promise of professional support, and future maintenance will only happen if there is
+> significant community interest.

+## Migration notes

+- The Python `thrml` module, its JAX/EQX dependencies, and MkDocs site were replaced with a single Rust crate.
+The new crate exposes Blocks → Interactions → Factors → SamplingPrograms workflows while providing explicit state management and RNG-driven samplers.
+- All Python tests and notebooks were superseded by Rust unit/integration tests (`tests/*.rs` and `src/...::tests`).
+The README example now targets the Rust API directly.
+- Observers now follow a carry/output trait, and discrete EBMs combine spin/categorical evaluators built on top of ndarray-backed weight tensors.

 ## Key modules

 - `block_management`: define nodes, blocks, and conversions between block-local and global states.